aws-samples/amazon-cloudfront-functions/add-cors-header/README.md

 **CloudFront Functions event type: viewer response**

 This function adds an [Access-Control-Allow-Origin](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Access-Control-Allow-Origin) response header if it is not present in the outgoing response from CloudFront.
 The `Access-Control-Allow-Origin` header is part of [Cross-Origin Resource Sharing](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) (CORS), a mechanism using HTTP headers to tell browsers to give a web application running at one origin access to selected resources from a different origin.
 The `Access-Control-Allow-Origin` response header indicates whether the response can be shared with requesting code from the given origin.
-In this example, we are setting the value to "*", which instructs browsers to allow requesting code from any origin to access the resource.
+In this example, we are setting the value to the [Origin](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Origin) request header, if the origin header is present.

 ***Important: Set the value of the Access-Control-Allow-Origin header to an appropriate value for your specific needs.**